-CRTs allow you to give money to both a beneficiary (such as yourself) and a cause you care about.
-They are designed to make payments to you or your designated beneficiaries first, before gifting the remaining funds to a cause or charity when the trust is terminated.
+CRTs allow you to give money to both a non-charitable beneficiary (such as yourself) and a charity you care about.
+They are designed to make payments to you or your designated beneficiaries first, before tranferring the remaining funds to a charity when the trust is terminated.

-Tina is 65 and getting ready to retire.
-She anticipates that her annual living costs during retirement will be about \$80,000.
-While Tina and her partner are passionate about giving back to their community, they also want to supplement their retirement income with a lifetime income stream so they can buy a second home in the mountains and take vacations.
-Tina creates a \$1 million CRT with a fixed annual payout of 8% for her lifetime and the lifetime of her partner so that she and her partner can receive \$80,000 a year for as long as one of them is still alive.
+Joe is 65 and getting ready to retire.
+He anticipates that his annual living costs during retirement will be about \$80,000.
+While Joe and his wife are passionate about giving back to their community, they also want to supplement their retirement income with a lifetime income stream so they can buy a second home in the mountains and take vacations.
+Joe creates a \$1 million CRT with a fixed annual payout of 8% for his lifetime and the lifetime of his wife so that he and his wife can receive \$80,000 a year for as long as one of them is still alive.
 After they both pass, the remaining money in the trust can be given to their local charity of choice.